 Anti-virus

 Anti-virus software is a foundational cybersecurity tool designed to protect digital systems from malicious software (malware).
-It continuously monitors computer systems using sophisticated scanning techniques including signature-based detection, heuristic analysis, and behavioral monitoring to identify, prevent, and remediate threats such as viruses, worms, Trojans, spyware, ransomware, and rootkits.
-By intercepting threats before they can execute, anti-virus programs prevent unauthorized access, data corruption, and system disruption.
+It continuously monitors computer systems using sophisticated scanning techniques — including signature-based detection, heuristic analysis, and behavioral monitoring — to identify, prevent, and remediate threats such as viruses, worms, Trojans, spyware, ransomware, and rootkits.
+By relying on regularly updated threat intelligence and definition files, anti-virus solutions can recognize both known and emerging attack vectors, intercepting threats in real time before they can execute and cause harm.